robertgrant/mypage/README.md

 # mypage
 Homepage for browser, with time progress bar and to-do list.
 Like Momentum but private.
 And basic.
+SO basic.